Xaldew/dotfiles/README.md

 ### PowerShell Downloader

 This is the most basic installation and downloading script.
 It is simply called `install_portable.ps1` since it is technically the most portable script.
-It was written mostly as a practice in writing PowerShell code.
+This script was written mostly as a practice in writing PowerShell code.
 It simply lists URLs for the packages, downloads and installs them.
 You still have to click through all the installers however.

 ### Chocolatey Installation